 Where material to a company, responsible sourcing including labour practices is analysed as part of our proprietary ESG analysis, i.e. the extent to which applicable management systems, processes, policies and governance structures (oversight) are in place which seek to actively mitigate risks with regard to responsible sourcing, supply chain management, and upstream exposure to human rights violations.
-Where the ESG analysis gives rise to further questions or concerns, these aspects are further assessed through active bottom-up engagement on the matters with the respective companies.
+We monitor controversies when carrying out our ESG analysis.
+When the ESG analysis gives rise to further questions or concerns, including those related to modern slavery issues, these issues are further assessed through active engagement with the respective companies.